ChloeL-E/msp2/README.md

         4. As a first time visitor, I want to be able to see my score during the game.
         6. As a first time visitor, I want to be able to see how much time I have left in the game.
         7. As a first time visitor, I want to easily be able to restart a game after i've finished.
         8. As a first time visitor, I want to be able to navigate easily around the site without using the back arrow in the browser.
-        9. As a first time visitor,

     -   #### Parent/Guardian

         1. As a parent/Guardian, I want to know that my child is safe and playing a safe, fun and educational game.
         2. As a parent/Guardian, I want my child to be able to easily understand the rules of the game.
         3. As a parent/Guardian, I want my child to be excited and engaged in the game so that they are entertained.
-        1. As a parent/Guardian, I want my child to be learning new skills that will help to support their development.
+        4. As a parent/Guardian, I want my child to be learning new skills that will help to support their development.

     -   #### Site Administrator